 Now that we’ve gone through the most popular artist website builders, let’s figure out which one is right for you?

 - WordPress.
-A great option for artists looking to grow their business because of the unlimited features and the flexibility of the platform — you can customize it so many ways and even turn your site into a solid ecommerce destination with the WooCommerce plugins.
+A great option for artists looking to grow their business because of the unlimited features and the flexibility of the platform — you can customize it so many ways and even turn your site into a solid eCommerce destination with the WooCommerce plugins.

 - SquareSpace.
-Perfect for artists who would like to design an artist website around their images — because of the sleek designs to showcase your your art.
+Perfect for artists who would like to design an artist website around their images — because of the sleek designs to showcase your art.
 Also, the drag-and-drop editor is a great solution for artists who want to avoid coding to customize your site.

 - Shopify.
 The main solution for artists with many many art products to sell.
-Shopify can handles every facet of a larger art store.
+Shopify can handle every facet of a larger art store.
 You’ll also have control over invoices, coupon codes, inventory, and email customer interactions..

 Getting started selling your art online